 Known as the very most northwestern geographical point of continental USA, Cape Flattery is located just an hour and a half north of the more famously know Forks, Washington.
 Cape Flattery is a hidden beauty of natural sandstone cliffs with dozens of coastal caves, carved slowly by the repetition of pounding ocean swells.

-My buddy Andrew and I left our hometown of Poulsbo, Washington at four o'clock in the morning, hoping to reach our destination just in time for a sunrise on the coast.
+My buddy, Andrew, and I left our hometown of Poulsbo, Washington at four o'clock in the morning this day, hoping to reach our destination just in time for a sunrise on the coast.
 The three-and-a-half hour drive west was full of good music, lots of laughs, and way too many mandarin oranges.

 Finally reaching Cape Flattery, just twenty-minutes before sunrise, we quickly learned there would not be much of a sunrise to enjoy.
-Dark clouds awaited us with consistent sheets of rain.
-We made the decision to head out regardless, and with camera gear under our coats, we hit the trail which finally led us to the coast.
+Dark clouds awaited us with constant sheets of rain.
+We made the decision to head out regardless, and with camera gear under our coats, we hit the trail which ultimately led us to the coast.